mikeizbicki/cmc-csci040/README.md

     1. Our projects more fun/interesting (e.g. build a chatgpt clone and a twitter clone).

         (But also a bit harder.)

+    1. Our projects build your github portfolio.

+        (Which employers look at to determine who to hire.)

     1. Our projects emphasize techniques that LLMs cannot do by themselves.